Compliant silo cleaning for the food and industrial sectors

 When it comes to cleaning food silos, our specialist cleaners recommend using the vacuum extraction method.
 This is designed to take up as little of your business’ productivity time as possible as well as keeping you fully compliant with UK food safety and hygiene standards.

 For the toughest of jobs, experts at ACS Cleaning rely on the gyro whip cleaning method since it’s the safest and most efficient way of cleaning silos.
 The innovative gyro whip cleaning system combines the power of air blasting with the flexibility of hydraulic whip machines, meaning this silo cleaning method completely eliminates the risk of contamination and lost storage capacity.
-The gyro whip is designed to be the best method to tackle common storage silo issues such as rat holing and bridging.
+Bin whip silo cleaning is designed to be the best method to tackle common storage issues such as rat holing and bridging.

 ACS Cleaning avoids silo cleaning methods such as Vibrators and Low friction linings as these options are too expensive and can potentially damage the structure of silos.